Pittsburgh Penguins: Crest and sweater design

 The Penguins have worn their black jersey at home since the league began the initiative to do so beginning with the 2003–04 NHL season.
-The team wore their powder blue, 1968–1972 "throwbacks" against the Buffalo Sabres in the 2008 NHL Winter Classic.
-This throwback was supposedly retired with the introduction of a new dark blue third jersey that made its debut at the 2011 NHL Winter Classic.
+The team wore their powder blue, 1968–1972 "throwbacks" against the Buffalo Sabres in the 2008 Winter Classic.
+This throwback was supposedly retired with the introduction of a new dark blue third jersey that made its debut at the 2011 Winter Classic.
 For the 2011–12 season, the 2011 Winter Classic jersey was the team's official third uniform, with the 2008 Winter Classic uniform having been retired.
 Called the "Blue Jerseys of Doom" by the Pittsburgh Tribune-Review, the alternate jerseys were worn when Sidney Crosby sustained a broken jaw and when he suffered a concussion in the 2011 Winter Classic.
 Evgeni Malkin was also concussed during a game when the Penguins donned the alternate uniforms.

 In 2014, the Penguins released their new alternate uniforms.
 The new black uniforms are throwbacks to the early part of Lemieux's playing career, emulating the uniforms worn by the Penguins' 1991 and 1992 Cup-winning teams.
 The new alternate uniform featured "Pittsburgh gold", the particular shade of gold which had been retired when the Penguins switched to the metallic gold full-time in 2002.
 The Penguins eventually brought back a white version of the black "Pittsburgh gold" alternates, thus retiring the "Vegas gold" uniforms they wore from 2000 to 2016.
 A commemorative patch was added to the uniforms throughout the 2016–17 season to celebrate the team's 50th anniversary.
-During the 2017 NHL Stadium Series against the archrival Philadelphia Flyers, the Penguins wore a special gold uniform featuring military-inspired lettering, a "City of Champions" patch and a variation of the "skating penguin" logo.
+During the 2017 Stadium Series against the archrival Philadelphia Flyers, the Penguins wore a special gold uniform featuring military-inspired lettering, a "City of Champions" patch and a variation of the "skating penguin" logo.
 This design served as the basis for the team's third uniform, which was unveiled in the 2018–19 season and was also partly inspired by the early 1980s gold uniforms.
-The Penguins wore monochrome black uniforms minus the white elements when they faced the Flyers again in the 2019 NHL Stadium Series.
+The Penguins wore monochrome black uniforms minus the white elements when they faced the Flyers again in the 2019 Stadium Series.

 In 2021, the Penguins wore white "Reverse Retro" uniforms based on the 1992–97 uniforms.
 This set replaced the "flying penguin" with the alternate "skating penguin" logo minus the gold triangle on the shoulders.
 A black version served as the replacement for the gold alternate uniforms starting in the 2021–22 season.
 In the 2022–23 season, the Penguins unveiled their second "Reverse Retro" uniform, this time featuring a black version of the white "flying penguin" uniform they wore from 1992 to 2002.

-For the 2023 NHL Winter Classic, the Penguins went with a vintage white uniform with black stripes, and added a gold "P" logo as a nod to the NHL Pirates of the late 1920s.
+For the 2023 Winter Classic, the Penguins went with a vintage white uniform with black stripes, and added a gold "P" logo as a nod to the NHL Pirates of the late 1920s.